 strong enough (plus, one 7805 is not enough for 2 servos).

 The switches are standard toggle switches, seperated from GND when active (internal pullup in the ATMega).

-The control unit consists of:
+The first version of the control unit consists of:

 H-bridge for the motor (I actually used BD137+BD138)